mjcarroll/ros2-network-test/README.md

 - Stop the template container

-Now you can create the containers which are used for testing: `# bash setup-container.sh setup` This creates 20 containers numbered from 10 to 29, called rostestN.
+Now you can create the containers which are used for testing: `# bash setup-container.sh setup` This creates five containers numbered from 1 to 5, called rostestN.

 `# bash setup-container.sh run` actually runs the test.
 This will start each container in its own screen session, with the same name as the container.
 To see the issue, attach to a screen session, login, source local_setup.bash and list the nodes using the provided `list_nodes | sort` node.
 Some nodes will be missing.